ISENBECK66/X-NetMed/README.md

 ######

 ---
-# Deployment 3 : Kubernetes - Running dockers in the cloud with automatic application scaling and management!
+# Deployment 3 : Kubernetes
+##Run dockers in the cloud with automatic scaling and management!
 ---

 ##### Prerequisite: